Flexible research careers funding policies

 Cancer Research UK will match the entitlement for paid maternity/adoption leave (less 2 weeks mandatory maternity/adoption leave), adjusted according to the duration of leave and payments received by the other parent.

 There is no qualifying period for taking long-term leave.

-Students are entitled to paid parental or long-term leave provided that they return to work for a period of time as agreed with their supervisor.
+Students are entitled to paid parental, sick or long-term leave provided that they return to work for a period of time as agreed with their supervisor.